- The project report is to be contained a

 - Procedure for designing and building

-craftsman should be able to build your prototype.
+craftsman should be able to build your build the devices you've described.

 This is the procedure for the experiment you performed to evaluate